Architect Visa Sponsorship Jobs in Florida

 BASIC QUALIFICATIONS

-- Bachelor’s degree in Architecture from an accredited Architectural program.
+- Bachelor’s Degree in Architecture

 PREFERRED QUALIFICATIONS

-- Master’s degree in Architecture.
+- Master’s Degree in Architecture

 BENEFITS